Bastian Pagez

 Bastian Pagez was a French servant and musician at the court of Mary, Queen of Scots.
+He was born in Auvergne.
 He devised part of the entertainment at the baptism of Prince James at Stirling Castle in 1566.
 When Mary was exiled in England, Bastian and his family continued in her service.
-The 19th-century historian Agnes Strickland considered his court role as equivalent to the English Master of the Revels; in England he was Mary's chamber valet and designed her embroidery patterns.
+The 19th-century historians Agnes Strickland and William Barclay Turnbull considered his court role as equivalent to the English Master of the Revels; in England he was Mary's chamber valet and designed her embroidery patterns.

 Christening at Stirling

 Bastian is first recorded at the Scottish court in 1565 when Mary and Henry Stewart, Lord Darnley bought him an elaborate and expensive suit of clothes costing over £100 Scots as a mark of their favour.
 James Melville of Halhill wrote in his Memoirs that Bastian was responsible for an entertainment in the Great Hall of Stirling Castle which offended the English guests at the baptism of the future James VI.

 Mary and thirty guests sat at a round table like King Arthur's at the head of the hall.
 The courses of the dinner were brought up the hall on a moving table, with twelve men dressed as satyrs, with long tails, carrying lighted torches.
 In their other hand the satyrs carried whips to clear the way in front.
 When the table reached the stage, the satyrs passed their torches to bystanders.
 Then six servers dressed as nymphs who had been seated on the moving table, passed the food to the satyrs, who brought the dishes up to the round table on the stage.
 Meanwhile, the nymphs and satyrs sang Latin verses specially written by George Buchanan in honour of the food and hosts as the Rustic gods bringing gifts to James and his mother.
 Parts of the song were given to the satyrs, nereids, fauns, and naiads who alternately addressed the Queen and Prince, and it was concluded by characters representing the Orkney Islands.

 Although the choreography was perfect, when the satyrs first wagged their tails, the Englishmen took it as reference to an old saying that Englishmen had tails.
 This story of English tails was first set down in the Middle Ages by the chronicle writers William of Malmesbury, Wace, and Layamon in his Brut.
 The origin was a legend that Saint Austin cursed the Kentish men of Rochester to have rayfish tails, and afterwards they were called muggles.
 Polydore Vergil had published a more current version of the ancient legend, writing that the curse applied to the descendants of people from Strood who had cut off the tail of Thomas Becket's horse.
 From this ancient story it had become proverbial in Europe that all Englishmen had secret tails.
 A few years later, George Buchanan mentioned the legend of the Kentish men in a friendly letter to Thomas Randolph.